 An industrial and provident society usually involves small business owners who operate independently but create the society for mutual benefits, for example, a co-operative taxi society with independent operators benefiting from a shared car insurance scheme.

-A friendly society is formed to help members and their families during sickness, old age or widowhood.
+A friendly society is formed to help members and their families during sickness, old age or bereavement.
 Funds come from the voluntary subscriptions of members and/or donations.

-A building society is a mutual organisation (owned by its members) that offers financial services, like mortgages, to its members.
-Funds are raised by selling shares to members, who usually pay for them by subscription over time.
+A building society is a mutual organisation (owned by its members) that offers financial services, like mortgages for members.
+Funds are raised by selling shares to members, who usually pay by subscription over time.

 Credit unions are financial organisations owned by members, that provide savings and loan facilities for members.
-A common bond must exist among the members, eg living in a particular area or being employed by a particular employer.
+A common bond must exist among the members, eg living in a particular area or working for a particular employer.
 Members invest their savings and receive a dividend.